abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 What is the result?
 What is the state of the mind?
 What is going to be useful for settling and stilling?

-Q: It seems that metta would be much easier without a self to protect.
+Q: It seems that mettā would be much easier without a self to protect.
-How does one realize anatta?
+How does one realize anattā?

 A: That’s an excellent question, in the sense that, as an insight, one starts by realizing that the obstruction to mettā is actually not anger